bobbyiliev/101-linux-commands-ebook/ebook/en/content/113-the-alias-command.md

 ### Setting Persistent Options:

-As most of linux custom settings for the terminal, any alias you defiend is only applied to the current opening terminal session.
+As with most Linux custom settings for the terminal, any alias you defined is only applied to the current opening terminal session.

 For any alias to be active for all new sessions you need to add that command to your rc file to be executed in the startup of every new terminal. this file can be as follows: